 Types: The family from which the black widow spider comes, namely Theridiidae, there are known to be about thirty-one species of the spider in the genus however there are five main types listed below;

-Webbing: of a black widow spider is super sticky and can be found in places that make it easy for it to hide such as the underside of stones, decks, inside trees that have a hollow space in the trunk, etc. Black widow spiders can also grow inside your homes but mostly in dark corners or garages or under the sink etc. The male black widow does not bite, it is the female that is concerning.
+Webbing: Black Widow spider webs are super sticky and can be found in places that make it easy for it to hide such as the underside of stones, decks, inside trees that have a hollow space in the trunk, etc. Black widow spiders can also grow inside your homes but mostly in dark corners or garages or under the sink etc. The male black widow does not bite, it is the female that is concerning.
 Humans can resist the bite if they are an adult but children may be very threatened because of it.